evkx/evkx.github.io/content/models/hiphi/z/Z_5_Seater/_index.md

 ### Charge port

 The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
+This model uses [**GBT**](../../../../technology/charging/connectors/#gbt) for China and Europe, meaning you must use a CCS2>GBT adapter in Europe.
+See full specifications for all markets.

 {{<evkxdisplayaddarticle />}}